Central place theory: Evaluation

 The validity of the place theory may vary with local factors, such as climate, topography, history of development, technological improvement and personal preference of consumers and suppliers.
 However, it is still possible to discern Christaller patterns in most distributions of urban centres, even though these patterns will often be distorted by the terrain or imperfect because of suboptimal (with regard to the optimal distribution of centres) historical development decisions.

 Economic status of consumers in an area is also important.
-Consumers of higher economic status tend to be more mobile and therefore bypass centers providing only lower order goods.
-The application of central place theory must be tempered by an awareness of such factors when planning shopping center space location.
+Consumers of higher economic status tend to be more mobile and therefore bypass centres providing only lower order goods.
+The application of central place theory must be tempered by an awareness of such factors when planning shopping centre space location.

-Purchasing power and density affect the spacing of centers and hierarchical arrangements.
+Purchasing power and density affect the spacing of centres and hierarchical arrangements.
 Sufficient densities will allow, for example, a grocery store, a lower order function, to survive in an isolated location.

 Factors shaping the extent of market areas: